KDE/documentation-develop-kde-org/HIG/source/layout/units.rst

       .. figure:: /img/Design.qml.png
          :scale: 80%

-         :iconred:`BAD` |br|
+         :iconred:`Don't.` |br|
-         There are no measures.
+         Don't create mockups without measurements.

    .. container::

       .. figure:: /img/Design_Good.qml.png
          :scale: 80%

-         :noblefir:`GOOD` |br|
+         :noblefir:`Do.` |br|
-         Try to be as detailed as necessary.
+         Create mockups with detailed measurements.

 You don't have to provide measurement for objects that can be easily calculated.
-For example the size of the dark rectangle can be easily obtained.
+For example the size of the dark rectangle in the above example can be easily obtained.

-Recomended spacings
+Recomended Spacings
 ~~~~~~~~~~~~~~~~~~~

-If you design try to use the recomended values for margin and paddings,
+When you design, try to use the recomended values for margin and paddings,
 to ensure a uniform appearance.
-See :doc:`placement and spacing <metrics>` for more
+See :doc:`Metrics and Placement <metrics>` for more
 details.

 .. figure:: /img/Margin.qml.png